Alan Olmedo

-Alan Olmedo (born 24 June 1994) is a Paraguayan footballer who plays as a midfielder for Sportivo Iteño.
+Alan Olmedo (born 24 June 1994) is a Paraguayan footballer who plays as a midfielder for Peruvian Segunda División side Cantolao.

 Career

 Club career

 Having formerly played for 12 de Octubre Football Club, Olimpia de Itá and Club Fulgencio Yegros, Olmedo joined Club Sportivo San Lorenzo for the 2018 season, which he helped with promotion to the Paraguayan Primera División in his first season.
 He played eight Paraguayan Primera División games for San Lorenzo in the 2019 season.
 In August 2019, he then moved to Atyrá FC.

 On 31 December 2019 Peruvian Segunda División side Chavelines Juniors confirmed, that Olmedo had joined the club.
 In January 2021, Olmedo returned to Paraguay and joined Sportivo Iteño.
+In 2022, Olmedo played for 2 de Mayo, while he moved to Deportivo Santaní ahead of the 2023 season.

+Ahead of the 2024 season, Olmedo joined Encarnación FC.
+A year later, ahead of the 2025 season, Olmedo moved to San Lorenzo.

+In July 2025, Olmedo joined Peruvian Segunda División side Cantolao.